Rome February 2009

 Photo Maggie Land Blanck

 The Palazzo Farnese, one of the most famous and luxuriant Italian Renaissance buildings, is currently the home of the French Embassy in Italy.
 It can be visited by appointment.
-Italian Journeys arranged our visit.
-We were give a tour by a lovely young French guide.

 Photo Maggie Land Blanck